Working in the warehouse

 Another common injury in the warehouse comes from poor or improper manual handling.
 Lifting, reaching, pulling and pushing can all cause injury if not done in a safe and ergonomic manner.

-- Ensure employees have attended training on manual handling.
+- Ensure employees have attended manual handling training.
 We run a course that covers all the key aspects of proper manual handling, including guidance on how to lift and carry safely along with practical techniques you can use on a daily basis to avoid injury and strain.
 Find out more about our course here.

 - Make sure the equipment you are using is set up correctly and suitable for your height and weight.